zilexa/Homeserver/filesystem/README.md

 ## General need-to-knows
 - In Linux, every piece of hardware has its own path starting with `/dev/...` For example, SATA drives are listed as `/dev/sda/` the next drive `/dev/sdb/` and so on.
 Partitions will be `/dev/sda1/`, `/dev/sda2/` and so on.
 Partitions on the next drive will be `dev/sdb1` etc. For NVME drives it will be `/dev/nvme0n1`, `/dev/nvme0n2` etc, and a partition can be `/dev/nvme0n1p1`.

-- To actually use drives, they need to be mounted to a folder you have created, you cannot use the device path `/dev/`.
+- To actually use drives, they need to be mounted to a folder you have created, *you cannot use the device path `/dev/`*.
+- USB connected drives are automatically mounted to `/media/...`, especially USB drives.
+To permanently mount your drives, we will use `/mnt/` instead.
-- The system file `/etc/fstab` is a register of all your mounts.
-You can edit this file easily, [example here](https://github.com/zilexa/Homeserver/blob/master/filesystem/fstab).
+- The system file `/etc/fstab` is a register of all your mounts, this file is used at boot to determine which partitions to mount, and where to mount them.
+  - You can edit this file easily, [example here](https://github.com/zilexa/Homeserver/blob/master/filesystem/fstab).
 Follow it!
-- `/etc/stab` should not contain `/dev/` paths, instead the disk ID is used.
+  - `/etc/stab` should not contain `/dev/` paths, instead the partition/filesystem UUID is used.
 This ID is persistent unless you remove its filesystem.
-- USB connected drives are automatically mounted to `/media/...`, especially USB drives.
-To permanently mount your drives, we will use `/mnt/` instead.
-- If the drive name, the path to mount to etc are incorrect in /etc/fstab, you will boot into command line and will need to fix it (or comment out) using `sudo nano /etc/fstab`.
-Alternatively, you can simply restore since this guide requires you to make a backup.
-Restoring: `sudo mv /etc/fstabbackup /etc/fstab` and reboot again.
+  - If you make typos or mistakes in `/etc/fstab`, you mess up your systems ability to boot.
+The system will boot to terminal and you can then easily edit fstab and reboot, using `sudo nano /etc/fstab`.
+Alternatively, you can simply restore fstab from the backup (created during step 4): `sudo mv /etc/fstabbackup /etc/fstab` and reboot again.

 ### How to get an overview of your drives?
 - For an overview of your drives, open the Gnome Disks Utitlity (part of the App Menu top left if you used [post-install](https://github.com/zilexa/manjaro-gnome-post-install)).